Jeff-Brausam/Intro-to-computer-science/README.md

 ```
 #### Insertion Sort

 Insertion sort is an algorithm that does this: You create two parts to your list.
 You treat the first part of your list as sorted and the second part of your list as unsorted.
-By definition a list of one is already sorted, so most people treat the first index (of [0]) as sorted, and the rest unsorted.
-From there, you start with the next element in the list (in this case, the [1] index, the second element) and loop backwards over our sorted list, asking "is the element that I'm looking to insert larger than what's here?
-If not, you work your way to the back of the array.
-If you land at the first element of the sorted part of the list, what you have is smaller than everything else and you put it at the start.
-You then repeat this until you've done it over the whole list!

 Its easiest to conceptualize as cards: We start with an empty left hand and the cards face down on the table.
 We then remove one card at a time from the table and insert it into the correct position in the left hand.
 To find the correct position for a card, we compare it with each of the cards already in the hand, from right to left.
 At all times, the cards held in the left hand are sorted, and these cards were originally the top cards of the pile on the table.

 The algorithm sorts the input numbers in place: it rearranges the numbers within the array A, with at most a constant number of them stored outside the array at any time.
 The input array A contains the sorted output sequence when the INSERTION-SORT procedure is finished.

+Below the insertion algorithm solved like this.
+By definition a list of one is already sorted, so most people treat the first index (of [0]) as sorted, and the rest unsorted.
+From there, you start with the next element in the list (in this case, the [1] index, the second element) and loop backwards over our sorted list, asking "is the element that I'm looking to insert larger than what's here?
+If not, you work your way to the back of the array.
+If you land at the first element of the sorted part of the list, what you have is smaller than everything else and you put it at the start.
+You then repeat this until you've done it over the whole list!

 ```javascript
 const InsertionSort = (arr) => {